Skip to main content

 Package Registry (Index Dependencies)

 CForge has a built-in package registry similar to Cargo.
-Search and add packages easily:
+All dependency operations are unified under the deps command:

 # Search for packages